Want more blog readers? You need to spend more time learning how to write blog titles that’ll attract readers.

 1. Start the Title with Your Target Keyword Phrase

-Itβs incredibly important to have your title in mind right from the start of your writing process, when you start doing keyword researchΒ and identifying possible topics to write about.
+It’s incredibly important to remember your title right from the start of your writing process when you start doing keyword research and identifying possible topics to write about.
 This makes it easy to match your post to the promise in your blog title.
-Of course, your title can (and probably will) change as you go along, but you want to start thinking about it as early on as you can.
+Of course, your title can (and probably will) change as you go along, but you want to start thinking about it as early as possible.

 Use My Free Keyword Research Tool